LaunchCodeEducation/liftoff/src/modules/career/interviewing.rst

 .. tip::

-   If you are more familiar with another strategy for answering interview questions, like the STAR method, feel free to use whichever strategy you are more comfortable with.
+   If you are more familiar with another strategy for answering interview questions, like the `STAR method <https://www.indeed.com/career-advice/interviewing/how-to-use-the-star-interview-response-technique>`_, feel free to use whichever strategy you are more comfortable with.